Estate Planning

 For Married Individuals

-If you are married, then your spouse does not automatically receive all of your assets on your death.
-They also cannot handle your assets during your lifetime.
-Upon your death, a will is a catch-all that ensures your assets go to your surviving spouse if that is your desire.
-Without a will, state law will determine to whom your assets will go to the extent that they are not handled by other means, like a beneficiary designation for example.
+If you are married and you do not have a will, then your spouse may not automatically receive all of your assets on your death.
+Your spouse does not automatically have the right to handle your assets during your lifetime.
+Upon your death, a will is a catch-all that helps ensure that your assets go to your surviving spouse if that is your desire.
+Without a will, state law will determine to whom your assets will go to the extent that they are not handled by other means, such as a joint account with rights of survivorship.

 Other Situations